Homebrew/homebrew-cask/doc/man_page/brew-cask.1.md

     Skip Cask dependencies when installing.

   * `--caskroom=<path>`:
     Location of the Caskroom, where all binaries are stored.
-The default value is: `/opt/homebrew-cask/Caskroom`.
+The default value is: `$(brew --repository)/Caskroom`.

   * `--verbose`:
     Give additional feedback during installation.